Sub-Module 2.2: The Immutable Fortress — Zero-CVE with ACS Enforcement

 --output=table

-Expected output (abbreviated — your counts will vary):
+Expected output (abbreviated — your CVEs and counts will vary):

 ...

-You are carrying the security burden of an entire general-purpose operating system for an application that requires only a language runtime.
+You are carrying the security burden of a full OS and packaging toolchain for an application that requires only a language runtime.

 Step 2: Check the Image in ACS Dashboard